-For example, if an attacker modifies the application binaries to circumvent restrictions or remove licensing information, a Tamper Check can detect the modification and react by sending incident telemetry, notifying the application, and hindering the attacker.
+For example, if an attacker modifies the application binaries to circumvent restrictions or remove licensing information, a Tamper Check can detect the modification and react by notifying the application and hindering the attacker.
 In other words, a Tamper Check detects and reacts to unauthorized tampering of your application.

-To have Dotfuscator inject Tamper Checks into your application, first enable code injection.
+To have Dotfuscator inject Tamper Checks into your application, first enable Checks.

-Then, configure the Checks via the user interface, or by annotating your source code with
+Then, configure the Checks in the Config Editor or by annotating your source code with